green-party-dublin-central/nh-web/site/content/post/pedestrian-friendly-streets.md

 ---
 title: Pedestrian Friendly Streets
 date: 2020-07-16T14:50:05.385Z
-description: >+
+description: >
   Neasa discussing the vital role of Local Authorities in addressing the need for increased public space throughout our villages, towns and urban areas in a post-Covid world.
 ---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/GE7m6tX6q_k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+\-------------------------------------------------------------------------------------------

 **Transcript**

-_**Neasa Hourigan TD**_: The Covid crisis has, for good or ill, led to a significant re-evaluation of what our communities can offer, what kind of public realm we have access to, and the primary role our immediate neighbourhoods play in keeping us healthy and safe during this crisis.
+**_Neasa Hourigan TD_**: The Covid crisis has, for good or ill, led to a significant re-evaluation of what our communities can offer, what kind of public realm we have access to, and the primary role our immediate neighbourhoods play in keeping us healthy and safe during this crisis.
 Local authorities have a vital role in this regard.
 They now shoulder the great responsibility of making space available for people to prioritise public health in the public realm and to do so in a way that is universally accessible for every single person.
 A considerable disparity is beginning to emerge between local authorities in their response to the crisis.
 While towns, villages and cities throughout the country have risen to the challenges, some are falling very far short.

 I see protected bike lanes and newly pedestrianised streets springing into existence.
 I see traffic speeds limited to 30 km/h in the area of Dublin City Council.
 I see families sitting out and enjoying meals on the streets of Cork and shoppers wandering and enjoying the space for people in Ennis.
 However, I also see local authorities such as Limerick City and County Council taking decisions that are, quite frankly, worrying in the context of the pandemic and the best interests of the public in the future.
 This local authority is offering free parking to encourage car use in the centre of the city at weekends and is hanging novelty forks and spoons off lampposts while putting even small decisions on pedestrian space and infrastructure for active travel on the longest of fingers.